InceptionCyberSecurity/DOSDet/README.md

 # DOSDet
  Quick DOS detection for Linux Server.
-This is a snapshot so will be indicative and aid your Incident Response.
+Makes a snapshot so the Report will be indicative, and so aid your early Incident Response.

 # TODO
 Send Report to user defined email